Thomas C. Ayers's Collection

 Description:

 Electrified.
-Here is an original photo that I took of a Pennsylvania Railroad train in Wilmington, Delaware, on 21 June 1962.
-Shown here is PRR electric engine #4913, a GG-1 built in Juniata during January of 1942.
-It has just pulled a southbound passenger train into the Wilmington Station and awaits orders to proceed on to Washington, D.C.
-This locomotive is presently on exhibit at the Railroaders Memorial Museum in Altoona, Pennsylvania.
+Here is an original photo that I took in Wilmington, Delaware, on 21 June 1962.
+Shown here is Pennsylvania Railroad engine #4913, a GG-1 (2-C-C-2) electric built in Juniata during January of 1942 and rated at 4,620 horsepower.
+It's just pulled a southbound passenger train into the Wilmington Station and awaits orders to proceed on to Washington, D.C.
+This locomotive is presently on display at the Railroaders Memorial Museum in Altoona, Pennsylvania.

 Photo Date: